open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 #### Point cloud Format

-Currently, we only support `.bin` format point cloud training and inference, before training on your own datasets, you need to transform your point cloud format to `.bin` file.
+Currently, we only support '.bin' format point cloud for training and inference.
+Before training on your own datasets, you need to convert your point cloud files with other formats to '.bin' files.
 The common point cloud data formats include `.pcd` and `.las`, we list some open-source tools for reference.

 1. Convert pcd to bin: https://github.com/leofansq/Tools_RosBag2KITTI
 2. Convert las to bin: The common conversion path is las -> pcd -> bin, and the conversion from las -> pcd can be achieved through [this tool](https://github.com/Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor).

 #### Label Format

 The most basic information: 3D bounding box and category label of each scene need to be contained in annotation `.txt` file.
-Each line represents a 3D box in a given scene as follow:
+Each line represents a 3D box in a certain scene as follow:

 ```python
 # format: [x, y, z, dx, dy, dz, yaw, category_name]